HMAS Yarra (U77): Design and construction

 The Grimsby class consisted of thirteen sloops, four of which were built in Australia for the RAN.
 Yarra, one of the first pair, had a displacement of 1,060 tons at standard load and 1,500 tons at full load, was 266 ft 3 in long, had a beam of 36 ft, and a draught of between 7.5 and 10 ft depending on load.
 Propulsion machinery consisted of two Admiralty 3-drum boilers connected to Parsons geared turbines, which delivered 2000 shp to the sloop's two propeller shafts.
-Maximum speed was 16.5 kn.
+This gave Yarra a respectable speed for her class of 16.5 kn.
 The ship's company in peacetime consisted of 135 officers and sailors; this increased to 160 during the war.

-Yarras armament consisted of three QF 4 in Mk V anti-aircraft guns along with small calibre weapons.
+Yarras armament consisted of three QF 4 in Mk V anti-aircraft guns along with additional light weapons for close range defence.

 Yarra was laid down by the Cockatoo Island Dockyard at Sydney, New South Wales on 24 May 1934, launched on 28 March 1935 by Florence Parkhill, the wife of Archdale Parkhill, Minister for Defence, and commissioned into the RAN on 21 January 1936.